v-Representability on a one-dimensional torus at elevated temperatures

 Already in 1965 \citet{mermin1965thermal} extended the work of \citet{hohenberg-kohn1964} to non-zero temperatures.
-However the same question about $v$-representability appears.
-Therefore we are interested in extending our recent work~\cite{sutter2024solution} from zero temperature to elevated temperatures.
-First results about this problem were presented by \citet{CCR1985} for infinite lattice systems. \citet{eschrig2010t} formally argued that for the grand canonical ensemble on a $3$-dimensional torus the thermal universal functional is differentiable at $v$-representable densities and that these densities are strictly positive.
+Recently, there has been renewed, broad interest in the field of thermal DFT, ranging from the application of DFT to warm dense matter~\cite{Karasiev2016,Smith2017,Groth2017} and Hubbard models~\cite{Palamara2024} to more theoretical work concerning exact conditions~\cite{Burke2016}, the adiabatic connection~\cite{Harding2024}, a rigorous proof of the Hohenberg--Kohn theorem for systems with temperature~\cite{Garrigue2019}, and the formulation of Entropic DFT~\cite{Yousefi2023}.
+For this reason, we want to try and answer the same question about $v$-representability for the case of thermal ensembles and hereby extend our recent work~\cite{sutter2024solution} from zero temperature to elevated temperatures.
+First results about this problem were achieved by \citet{CCR1985} for infinite lattice systems. \citet{eschrig2010t} formally argued that for the grand canonical ensemble on a $3$-dimensional torus the thermal universal functional is differentiable at $v$-representable densities and that these densities are strictly positive.
 However, he does not give an explicit expression for the set of $v$-representable densities.
-In Eschrig's work, the underlying topology is the usually considered Lebesgue space $L^3$, yet the domain of the universal functional (the set of physical densities) is not open in $L^3$.
-In particular, arbitrary close to any physical density there is n density which takes negative values.
+In Eschrig's work, the underlying topology is the usually considered Lebesgue space $L^3$, yet the domain of the thermal universal functional (the set of physical densities) is not open in $L^3$.
+The same problem persists for the usual universal functional of DFT.
+In particular, arbitrary close to any physical density there is a density that takes negative values.
 Hence the universal functional is discontinuous at each physical density.
-This problem is already extensively studied by \citet{Lammert2007} for the zero temperature case.
-While Lammert is able to show differentiability at certain densities, he does not characterize the set of $v$-representable densities, a problem finally solved on the one-dimensional torus in \citet{sutter2024solution}.
-In our previous and the present work, the problems with openness and continuity are circumvented by considering the $H^1$ topology instead of the $L^3$ topology.
-Then, the set of $v$-representable densities is open and the universal functional is continuous on that set.
-Hence, we can investigate Gâteaux differentiability.
-Another important difference to Eschrig's work is that we allow for a broader class of potentials and we show that this is even necessary for $v$-representability.
+This problem was previously studied extensively by \citet{Lammert2007} for the zero temperature case.
+While Lammert was able to show differentiability at certain densities by considering a Sobolev space topology, he did not characterize the set of all $v$-representable densities, a problem finally solved in \citet{sutter2024solution} on the one-dimensional torus.
+In our previous and the present work, the problems with openness and continuity are circumvented by considering the finer $H^1$ topology instead of the $L^3$ topology.
+A topology is finer than another if it has more open sets, or equivalently, less convergent sequences.
+In one dimension it holds in terms of norms that for any $2\leq p \leq \infty$ there is a $C>0$ such that for all $f\in H^1$ one has